Insurance Claims Are All We Do.

 Mold remediation can be very expensive.
-Be sure to have a professional document that you do in fact have mold as a result of the property damage you incurred.
-In many cases your insurance company will not check for mold.
+Be sure to have a professional document that you have mold as a result of the property damage you incurred.
+In many cases, your insurance company will not check for mold.
 Mold can cause serious illness and property damage.
 Mold contamination can also destroy your property and your contents.

-Mold thrives in moisture rich environments such as high indoor humidity, flooding, or a leaky roof or dishwasher.
+Mold thrives in moisture-rich environments such as high indoor humidity, flooding, or a leaky roof or dishwasher.
 It hides in places you can’t see sometimes.
-If your insurance company is denying your mold insurance claim, contact Merlin Law Group and as a courtesy our attorneys will review your insurance policy to educate you if your policy does in fact cover mold damage.
+If your insurance company is denying your mold insurance claim, contact Merlin Law Group.

-Ice dams and melted snow can cause significant premature roofing failure, wet insulation, soffit/fascia deterioration, paint failure on interior surfaces, mold growth, structural decay, and rot and water damage.
+Ice dams and melted snow can cause significant premature roofing failure, wet insulation, soffit/fascia deterioration, paint failure on interior surfaces, mold growth, structural decay, rot, and water damage.

 While the physical damage to the structure of a home or business may be covered due to ice damming, it’s the hidden mold that forms from unattended moisture that most policies don’t usually cover.
 Mold can grow fairly quickly and can cause serious damage to your health.

 Mold Exclusions – Absolute or Not?